 Intentions After Graduation Survey (IAGS)

-This allows us to see if intentions change between different cohorts – particularly pre- and post-fee reform – and we will also be able to track students to see if their actions reflect their intentions in the Destinations of Leavers from Higher Education (DLHE) survey.
+The IAGS allows us to see if intentions change between different cohorts and also whether gaps exist between different student groups.
+We track students to see if their actions reflect their intentions in the Destinations of Leavers from Higher Education (DLHE) survey.

 Analysis of the survey

-We have now carried out an analysis based on the results of the Intentions After Graduation Survey (IAGS).
+We carried out an analysis based on the results of the Intentions After Graduation Survey (IAGS) 2016.